Department of Mathematics

 I am co-organizing a minisymposium "Reduced-order methods for data-driven estimation" at ICIAM 2019.

-(April 30, 2019) I will give a talk at the computational science seminar, Univ of Massachusetts at Dartmouth.
+(April 30, 2019) Gave a talk at the computational science seminar, Univ of Massachusetts at Dartmouth.

-(April 13, 2019) I will give a talk at 2019 New England Numerical Analysis Day that will be held at Worcester Polytechnic Institute.
+(April 13, 2019) Gave a talk at 2019 New England Numerical Analysis Day that will be held at Worcester Polytechnic Institute.

 "The purpose of computing is insight, not numbers." - Richard Hamming